grdddj/done-for-today/plan.md

 # Tomorrow

 Manufacturing tests:
-- troubleshoot Optiga read/write and make it fast ... with Andrew, Matejcik and Michal
+- beeper for signalization - integrate it with result, so they will see
+- setup frontend buttons with actions - operating PINs / IO ... checkboxes with update button
+- oscilloscope calibration after each startup ... scope_manual_setting.py
 - remove the duplication of limits/ulimits in test config ... set ENV variables
-- setup frontend buttons with actions - operating PINs / IO ... checkboxes with update button
 - make the close button always visible in logs popup
+- make sure user input can never be cancelled
 - fix "Step XX" text in logs
 - find out how to read deditec PIN values ... from manual

 # Later

 Manufacturing tests:
-- fixing the DB schema
+- DAQ speed increase by a socket
 - fixing missing mapping values
-- beeper for signalization - integrate it with result, so they will see
-- oscilloscope calibration after each startup ... scope_manual_setting.py
 - background monitoring of closed lid ... some regular job testing it
 - automatic start of tests when lid is closed